 The gameplay of the Hollywood Roast is almost identical to that of The Insult Simulator, but this time around, the developers have added a few new mechanics to the combat system; most notably the comeback ability.
 Players now have the option to add a comeback to the end of their insults for bonus points.
 New comebacks can also be unlocked for each character as the game progresses.
 But the biggest and best new addition to the series is the modding system.
 Players now have the ability to create new characters and stages within the game, which definitely gives the game an even greater level of variety than what I personally thought to be possible after having played the demo.

 Just like the original game, there are no issues with the controls whatsoever, with it being a simple point-and-click game typical of most games that run best on PC.

 Originality – 9/10

-The Insult Simulator was an original game on it’s own, but The Hollywood Roast still maintains that same level of uniqueness; the difference being between the two of them is that there is far more to play for in the second game.
+The Insult Simulator was an original game on its own, but The Hollywood Roast still maintains that same level of uniqueness; the difference is between the two of them is that there is far more to play for in the second game.
 The original demonstrated an entirely new way to play a fighting game, but this title has perfected this new style of play.

 Overall, Oh… Sir!
 The Hollywood Roast is a more than welcome addition to one of the most unique indie gaming series I’ve ever come across.
 It’s fun to play, can last even longer than the original with modding possibilities, and I can’t recommend it enough.